2. The route

 Looking toward Val D’Ayas, the ridge with Punta Palasina and the famous Corno Bussola can be seen.

-From Valfredda Pass, looking toward the Ayas Valley.
+From Valfredda pass, looking toward the Ayas Valley.
 The Corno Bussola towers in the foreground.

-From Valfredda Pass, looking toward the Ayas Valley.
+From Valfredda pass, looking toward the Ayas Valley.
 The Compass Horn towers in the foreground.

-If you want to continue to Corno Vitello, continue on the trail for about 300 meters until you meet the junction of Trail 5A and Trail 5B.
+If you want to continue towards the Corno Vitello, continue on the trail for about 300 meters until you meet the junction of Trail 5A and Trail 5B.
 From here, follow the directions for Trail 5B on the dedicated page.
 Continuing at least as far as the fork in the road, one can see, looking east toward Val D’Ayas, the Valfredda lakes and, in the background, Gran Paradiso and Mont Blanc divided by the nearest Corno Bussola.

 3. The GPX track